videojs/video.js/docs/guides/plugins.md

 With basic plugins, the method does not change - it is always the same function.
 It is up to the authors of basic plugins to deal with multiple calls to their plugin function.

-### Advanced Features of Class-based Plugins
+### Features of Advanced Plugins

-Up to this point, our example class-based plugin is functionally identical to our example basic plugin.
-However, class-based plugins bring with them a great deal of benefit that is not built into basic plugins.
+Up to this point, our example advanced plugin is functionally identical to our example basic plugin.
+However, advanced plugins bring with them a great deal of benefit that is not built into basic plugins.

 #### Events

-Like components, class-based plugins offer an implementation of events.
+Like components, advanced plugins offer an implementation of events.
 This includes:

 - The ability to listen for events on the plugin instance using `on` or `one` and stop listening for events using `off`: